data-to-insight/foi-csc-scrape-tool/docs/blackbox.md

 # FOI Scraping & Summarisation Process

 ## Overview
 This process automates the collection, filtering, and summarisation of Freedom of Information (FOI) requests related to **Children’s Services**.
 It aggregates data from multiple sources, making it easier for analysts to track, compare, and with the future intention to enable more efficient response processes to FOI requests for Children's Social Care data.

 ## What This Process Does

 **Scrapes FOI Requests**

-   - Extract public FOI request records from sources such as:
+Any scraping of public platforms will where possible timed to run during non-business or off-peak hours, with in-script consideration (e.g. delayed requests, mimic normal user behaviour) given to avoid both site-overloading and any potential blocking of other users.
+We extract public FOI request records from sources such as:

      - [WhatDoTheyKnow.com](https://www.whatdotheyknow.com)
      - Direct from Local Borough Councils web sites where available.
      - Direct(via email) from LA data/CSC team colleagues.

 **Filters and Cleans the Data**